stride3d/stride-docs/en/manual/game-studio/layout.md

 ## Pinning panels

 Pinned panels stay hidden, until you click on them.
-You can enable pinning by clicking the **📌 pin icon** next to the panel title.
+You can pin a panel by clicking the **📌 pin icon** next to its title.